omni/tokenbridge-contracts/deploy/README.md

 # The type of bridge.
 Defines set of contracts to be deployed.
 BRIDGE_MODE=NATIVE_TO_ERC

-# If Home network does not support byzantium fork, should use contracts compiled for spuriousDragon
-# Default value is byzantium
-#HOME_EVM_VERSION=spuriousDragon

-# If Foreign network does not support byzantium fork, should use contracts compiled for spuriousDragon
-# Default value is byzantium
-#FOREIGN_EVM_VERSION=spuriousDragon

 # The private key hex value of the account responsible for contracts
 # deployments and initial configuration.
 The account's balance must contain
 # funds from both networks.